taharukaiya/Gadget-Heaven/README.md

 - **Navbar**: Includes menu items like Logo, Brand Name, Dashboard, Stats, and Special Offers.
 Active routes are visually indicated.
 - **Home Page**:
   - Attractive banner section with a button linking to the Dashboard.
-  - Sidebar with gadget categories (e.g., computers, phones, smartwatches, chargers, power banks).
+  - Sidebar with gadget categories.
   - Gadget cards displaying product image, name, price, and a "Details" button.
   - Clicking a category filters gadgets by that category.
   - Footer with meaningful information.